 A DYING LIGHT

-Exactly 75 years to the day that Virginia Woolf walked from her studio towards her suicide in the River Ouse, I walked and photographed that same route, trying to capture a sense of what it is to make the choice between life and death, or the light and the dark.
-The images reflect the emotional complexity of that journey drawing on the symbolism of Woolf's own writing.
+Exactly 75 years to the day that Virginia Woolf walked from her studio towards the River Ouse to take her own life, the artist photographed the same route, capturing a sense of what it is to make a choice between life and death, the light and the dark.
+These expressionist images, mirroring Woolf’s own preference for ‘symbolism and relations of masses, light and shadows’ reflect the emotional complexity of that journey.

-Installing them in the dark and forcing the viewer to search out the images with a torch, the experience becomes immersive.
-The claustrophobia of the darkroom setting and the soundscape of the river combine to heighten the sense of what it feels to be lost to depression – your world of light and life being swallowed hole in sea of darkness.
+A Dying Light was first exhibited in 2016, installed in the dark, with a soundscape of a river, forcing the viewer to search out the images with torchlight, the experience is intentionally immersive with the claustrophobia of the rooms heightening a sense of what it feels like to be lost to depression – a world of light and life being swallowed whole in a sea of darkness.